 They are on a pilgrimage to pay homage at the grave of one of the nation’s fallen heroes, Inkosi Langalibalele I.

 A week earlier, select members of amaHlubi royal family had gathered at the indlunkulu, the royal homestead, in the village of Mahlutshini, to perform sacred rites in preparation for the umgubho wa maHlubi ceremony.
+These included the sacrificing of a goat and a bull and performing rites at the grave of Langalibalele I, up on Ntabamhlophe.

 On the day amaHlubi brave the elements to go up the mountain, four giant marquees are erected on an open grassy field down the road from one of the homesteads of current amaHlubi inkosi, Muziwenkosi Johannes Radebe (Langalibalele II).